rajrao/mypublicnotes/AWS/Athena/iceberg_tracking_changes.md

 ```

 Note 1: You can use murmur3 instead of xxhash64 using the following code: murmur3(to_utf8(value1 || value2)).

-Here are the other hashing functions available: https://trino.io/docs/current/functions/binary.html
+Note 2: Here are the other hashing functions available: https://trino.io/docs/current/functions/binary.html

-**Create an iceberg table**
+**Setup: Create an iceberg table**

-The iceberg table is your final product.
+The iceberg table is your final table.
+This will track the data that had changes.
 Id is the primary key in this case, you can have more columns that are part of the primary key used for the update.

 ```sql
 CREATE TABLE